Carina-P/Skiers-Destinations/README.md

 # Skiers Destinations
 ![Logo](assets/images/logo-skiers-destinations.png)

-**UpToDate information about Ski Resorts** for downhill ski lovers who want inspiration their next ski trip, or just want updated information about skiing conditions and/or weather.
+**UpToDate information about Ski Resorts** for downhill skiers who want inspiration for their next ski trip, compare different ski resorts or just want updated information about skiing conditions and/or weather information on a particular resort.

 ## UX
 <!--